Jump to section

 Thank you for your interest in BetterUp.

-BetterUp Coaches meet with members across the entire well-being spectrum, supporting them on their unique journeys — from negative back to baseline, from use my experience with real life members to help personify what each state of well-being sounds like and how small shifts in mindsets and behaviors can ignite a spiral of positive change.**
+BetterUp Coaches meet with members across the entire well-being spectrum, supporting them on their unique journeys — from negative back to baseline.
+In the following section, I use my experience with real Members to help personify what each state of well-being sounds like and how small shifts in mindsets and behaviors can ignite a spiral of positive change.**

 The following examples illustrate some of the ways people experience various states of well-being.